 McAdenville’s Christmas Town USA

 One of our personal favorites, is in a little town just west of Charlotte.
 Every year McAdenville transforms itself into a glowing celebration of the season.
 For about a mile, gorgeous big homes decorate every square inch of their façade.
 The centerpiece is the town’s lake, reflecting the tall, decorated trees surrounding it.

 The town has received so much national recognition over the years, over 600,000 visitors descend on the tiny town every year.
 This causes horrible traffic, which is easily avoided with good planning.

 For more details and to know the secret on how to miss the traffic, see our post on Visiting McAdenville’s Christmas Town USA, the Right Way.

 Daniel Stowe’s Holiday at the Garden

-Nicknamed the “Mile of a Million Lights” Daniel Stowe’s Botanical Garden turns into a glittering garden for the holidays.
+Nicknamed the “Mile of a Million Lights,” Daniel Stowe’s Botanical Garden turns into a glittering garden for the holidays.
 They did a lot to improve it a few years ago, if it has been a while since your last visit, it’s well worth heading back.
-Don’t worry the big, beautiful orchid tree is still there, so are the model train displays.
+Don’t worry the big, beautiful orchid tree is still there.

 Address: 6500 S New Hope Rd, Belmont, NC 28012